Where Are Tiny Homes Legal? State-by-State Zoning Guide

 Tips

-• Use a full-height closet if you are on a foundation.
+- Use a full-height closet if you are on a foundation.

-• Choose a slim ladder rail if you are on wheels.
+- Choose a slim ladder rail if you are on wheels.

-• Keep floor transitions flat to avoid tripping on narrow paths.
+- Keep floor transitions flat to avoid tripping on narrow paths.

 What this gives you: a clear design story that matches the legal category.

-When tiny homes legal approvals involve utilities, a wet-wall spine simplifies inspections and keeps the interior orderly.
+When tiny home permits and approvals involve utilities, a wet-wall spine simplifies inspections and keeps the interior orderly.
 Align the kitchen sink, bathroom, and mechanical closet on one wall so plumbing runs stay compact and visible.
 A 10 to 12 foot wet-wall length usually fits a galley kitchen and a compact bath without awkward turns.
 The contrast is to avoid scattered fixtures that create costly pipe runs and eat up storage space.
 One continuous utility wall keeps the layout clean and permits easier to document.

 Keep finishes consistent along the wet wall to make the space feel longer and more cohesive.
 A single backsplash material, like matte ceramic tile, can run from the sink to the bath door and visually unite the zone.
 If you want contrast, use a different wood tone on the opposite wall rather than changing tile types.
 This approach reduces visual noise and makes the plumbing wall feel intentional rather than utilitarian.